 Furthermore, according to another survey, 79 percent of consumers trust online reviews as much as personal recommendations.

 Then, all you have to do is add a new post as you normally would.
-Below the post, you can adjust the details of the review through a basic options box.
-This WordPress review plugin will guide you through all the fields.
+You can then add product review details in the sidebar of the block editor:

 This is what your product is going to look on the front-end after you’ve made all the changes.